-Most food truck’s across the country lack the cash to invest in an internal press staff, so as usual, this task is just one more job an already busy mobile food vendor needs to take care of themselves.
+Most food trucks across the country lack the cash to invest in an internal press staff.
+So as usual, this task is just one more job an already busy mobile food vendor.
 So what is it that journalists want when you send them information about your food truck or an event you are going to be part of?
 Knowing public relations basics will be key to building a strong relationship with the press.

 Public Relations Basics: 10 Do’s & Don’ts For Pitching A Story To The Press

 - Research and figure out the right reporter before you pitch a story.
 All reporters have beats and Associated Press also has national writers who specialize in certain areas.
 These include business, entertainment, medicine, health, sports and lifestyles.

 - Make sure your story pitch is national in interest and sharply focused.
 AP is for national and international news.
 Stories about local food truck events and a new menu items developed by a local food truck aren’t AP stories.
 They are better suited for a local publication.